-Answer the example bel questions by putting an 'X' in the box next to the appropriate answer category like the ow: Are you mal e or female?
-1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Male Female 2
+Answer the questions by putting an 'X' in the box next to the appropriate answer category like the example below:

+Are you male or female?

+1 Male 2 Female

-- > Be sure to read all the answer choices given before marking a box with an 'X.' - ➤ You may find some of the questions to be personal.
+- > Be sure to read all the answer choices given before marking a box with an 'X.' - You may find some of the questions to be personal.
 It is important that you answer EVERY question on this survey.
 However, you do not have to answer a question if you do not want to.
 If you are unsure of the answer to a question or that the question applies to you, just choose the BEST available answer. - Please complete the survey within two weeks and return it in the enclosed postage-paid envelope.